-The NCSBN deemed CEUs necessary to maintain the high-quality of healthcare that nurses provide all over the country.
+The National Council of State Boards of Nursing (NCSBN) deemed CEUs necessary to maintain the high-quality of healthcare that nurses provide all over the country.
 If the nursing license is the means to check the competence of nursing graduates before allowing them to begin practicing, CEUs ensure that practicing nurses have the knowhow of the latest treatment techniques in the field.
-Further, since CE content also evolves with the times, this is the best way for nurses to stay up-to-date on the latest medical practices, techniques, and discussions.
+Since CE content evolves with the times, this is the best way for nurses to stay up-to-date on the latest medical practices, techniques, and discussions.

 Although nursing boards in states like Arizona, Delaware, and Colorado do not require CEU credits, potential employers in these states may look into your CEUs while considering you for a position, especially if you are applying for jobs with specialty certifications.

 CEUs can only be awarded by providers that have had their programs approved by an accrediting board.
 The most well-known of these is the American Nurses Credentialing Center (ANCC).